Who Is Robin? A Look at Batman's Sidekicks Over the Years

-Bill Finger, the writer of Batman comics, used Robin as Batman’s Watson.
-Sherlock Holmes was able to use Watson as a way to express his thoughts and Bill was looking for a way to break the tediousness of having Batman’s dialogue constantly be his thoughts.
-Robinson, the artist designed look of Robin after the medieval costumes in The Adventures of Robin Hood.
+Bill Finger, the writer of the Batman comics, used Robin as Batman’s Watson.
+Sherlock Holmes was able to use Watson as a way to express his thoughts and Bill used Robin's character in a similar fashion.
+Robinson, the artist, designed Robin's look after the medieval costumes in The Adventures of Robin Hood.

 Dick would eventually break out on his own and join The New Teen Titans.
 To show his independence from Batman, he started operating under the name Nightwing.
 Dick was still part of the Batman Family and would work with his former partner on several occasions.
 He even filled in for Batman, when Bruce Wayne was thought dead, but actually traveling through time.